-In this post we’ll cover what they are, the different types of diatonic scales as well as some of the scales that aren’t diatonic.
+In this post, we’ll cover what they are, the different types of diatonic scales, as well as some of the scales that aren’t diatonic.

-If you were to play all the white notes on a piano keyboard, starting on C you would have played a diatonic scale.
+If you were to play all the white notes on a piano keyboard, starting on C, you would have played a diatonic scale.

-Another thing that diatonic scales have in common is that they use all seven pitch letter names (A, B, C, D etc) in sequence without skipping any.
+Another thing that diatonic scales have in common is that they use all seven pitch letter names (A, B, C, D, etc.) in sequence without skipping any.

-One of the things that makes a diatonic scale is that it has to contain two semitones (half steps) and five tones (whole steps) with the semitones being separated by three tones.
+One of the things that makes a diatonic scale is that it has to contain two half steps and five whole steps, with the half steps being separated by three whole steps.

 Let’s look at some of these scales in a bit more detail.

-If you were to play all the white notes on a piano keyboard starting on C you’ll not only play a major scale but a diatonic scale.
+If you were to play all the white notes on a piano keyboard starting on C, you’d not only play a major scale but a diatonic scale.

 Every major scale has a related minor scale.
-Relative major and minor scales share exactly the same notes but they start on different pitches.
+Relative major and minor scales share exactly the same notes, but they start on different pitches.

-The musical modes are a series of scales that are based on the major scale but each have different characteristics.
-Each mode starts on a different degree of the major scale.
+The musical modes are a series of scales that are based on the major scale, but each has different characteristics.

 - Ionian mode – 1st degree